WSPR TV User Guide

 Value Types

-Extended telemetry values can be opaque or native.
+Custom telemetry values can be opaque or native.
 Opaque values can be graphed and displayed in a table, but their meaning is otherwise not known to WSPR TV.
-By contrast, native values have a well-defined type, and can influence the site's UI at a deeper level.
+By contrast, native values have a well-defined type, and can influence the site's function at a more fundamental level.

-These types increase the resolution of U4B telemetry by further subdividing longitude, latitude, and altitude values.
-The additional resolution depends on the size of the corresponding extended telemetry fields.
+These types increase the resolution or range of standard U4B telemetry.
+The additional resolution / range depend on the size of the corresponding custom telemetry fields.
 For example, if 10 values are allocated to type 102, altitude resolution improves by a factor of 10, from 20m to 2m.
+If 3 values are allocated to type 103, altitude range increases by a factor of 3, from 0 - 21360 meters to 0 - 64080 meters.

-WSPR TV has an extremely flexible extended telemetry definition mechanism that is able to decode ET0, ET3, or any past or future protocols that pack values into contiguous (but possibly fractional) bits of the U4B BigNumber.
+WSPR TV has an extremely flexible custom telemetry definition mechanism that is able to decode CT, ET0, or any past or future protocols that pack values into contiguous (but possibly fractional) bits of the U4B BigNumber.

 More precisely, WSPR TV operates on BigNumber / 2, with the least significant bit (HdrTelemetryType) removed since it is always 0.
 When BigNumber is mentioned later in this section, it will always be this truncated, 37.5 bit version.

-The basic building block of WSPR TV's extended telemetry specification is the message definition.
+The basic building block of WSPR TV's custom telemetry specification is the message definition.
 A message definition includes:

 Filter Specification